Skip to content

 News

-AutoPollen participants will meet in person in Stockholm in November 28th and 29th.
-It will be a great opportunity to discuss the advancement of the project and plan 2025, as well as to work on some objectives.
+AutoPollen participants met in person in the Natural History Museum in Stockholm in November 28th and 29th.
+It was a great opportunity to discuss the advancement of the project and plan 2025, as well as to work on our objectives.

 On September 24th, Prof. Janet Davies told us about the AusPollen network in Australia, and how they evaluated their impact on allergy sufferers health management.